gbrener/usesthis_crawler/README.md

 # usesthis_crawler

 This is a crawler that scrapes usesthis.com/interviews and stores the results in a local database.
-The scraped information includes parts of the transcript, details about the person being interviewed, and the tools they use to do their jobs.
+The scraped information includes parts of the transcript, details about the person being interviewed, and the tools they use to do their jobs

+**Note: Python 2.7 recommended.
+Not compatible with Python 3.**

 To install: